BlueEquinoxDev/waste-detection-aidl/README.md

 parser.add_argument('--checkpoint_path', required=False, help='Checkpoint path', type=str, default="")

 #### Results
-In general Mask2former learns to distinct well the background from the waste but fails mostly in classifying the waste.
+In general Mask2former learns to segment well the background from the waste but fails mostly in classifying the waste.
 Notice that, because of the unbalance of the dataset some classes may never apear in the test dataset and therefore the mIoU could be 0.

 ##### Taco1